MadeByThePinsHub/LegalCodeSource/code-of-conduct.md

 >
 > ![Marking a new issue as confidental](https://gitlab.com/MadeByThePinsTeam-DevLabs/legal/complaints-hub/uploads/9575bcf1e3ad550f0d4f7a562608e8db/image.png)
 >
-> If the report was sent thru our service desk email, an staff will mark it as confidental automatically so nothing will be leaked in the public.
+> If the report was sent thru our service desk email, it will be automatically hidden from general public unless otherwise specified.

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [Complaints Center Issue Tracking](https://gitlab.com/MadeByThePinsTeam-DevLabs/legal/complaints-hub/issues) or thru email at [`incoming+madebythepinsteam-devlabs-legal-complaints-hub-15257123-issue-@incoming.gitlab.com`](mailto:incoming+madebythepinsteam-devlabs-legal-complaints-hub-15257123-issue-@incoming.gitlab.com).
-All complaints will be reviewed and investigated promptly and fairly.
+(If you have GitLab account, please prefix your email token to `XXXXXXXXXXXXXXXXXXXXXXXXX` on `incoming+madebythepinsteam-devlabs-legal-complaints-hub-15257123-issue@incoming.gitlab.com` like this for security: `incoming+madebythepinsteam-devlabs-legal-complaints-hub-15257123-XXXXXXXXXXXXXXXXXXXXXXXXX-issue@incoming.gitlab.com`) All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.